 Using Well-Worn Plot Lines That Readers Have Become Well Versed To

 How much do you look forward to reading about a love triangle?
 Not much, right?
 It is such an overused trope that most readers simply sigh when they encounter two people who’ve fallen in love with the same person.
 In the past, this storyline has worked really well, but precisely because of that, it has become a bit of a cliché now.
 People want to read something different, something that takes them out of their comfort zone.
 If you add the demands of technology and social media with people not having enough time, it is more important than ever for stories to be fresh and fast-paced.
-If there’s a twist to the old love triangle, then that may be worth exploring, but it is quite obvious that we’ve outgrown the traditional love triangle.
+If there’s a twist to the old love triangle, then that may be worth exploring, but it is easy for the traditional love triangle to become a cliché.

 How To Avoid Clichés In Writing

 It may not be possible to completely avoid all the types of cliché in your writing, but you can definitely weed out most of them if you try.
 First of all, it is very important to edit and proofread your work.
 That in itself helps in highlighting any clichés that you may have used.
 The key is to put some time between writing and editing.
 Once you’re done writing your book or story, put it in a drawer and forget about it for a few weeks or a month.
 Afterwards, when you look at it with a fresh set of eyes, the clichés will jump right at you.
 It will be much easier to catch them.

 While editing your work, pay close attention to sentences or passages that bore you or sound rehearsed.
 Chances are that those are clichés.
 For example, if you have used the weather to initiate conversation between two characters, try making the weather an important factor in the plot, or maybe change the thread of the conversation entirely.
 Changing the overall tone of the sentence or completely rephrasing it can also help in eliminating clichés.